damianjurkiewicz/LEAR-Cars/README.md

 ### ⚙️ ModelExtras Adaptations

 - **Semi-Official ModelExtras Pack** — unlocking the full potential of ModelExtras.
-  We spent nearly a year collaborating with *Grinch*, testing solutions, proposing ideas, improving documentation, and designing the data file structure for easier installation.
+  We spent nearly a year collaborating with *Grinch*, testing solutions, proposing ideas, creating documentation, and designing the data file structure for easier installation.
 - **Functional Blinkers** — proper regional behavior: red for US vehicles, amber for EU/JDM cars.
 - **Reverse Lights** — accurately placed and calibrated based on original photos and references.
 - **Siren Rotators** — authentic corona effects and shadows, using a real mirror-rotation system — the first true-to-life implementation.